fdenoodt/fdenoodt.github.io/index.md

 ### (3) Pokémon Generator based on Transfer Learning

-For a computational creativity assignment, I generated fake Pokémon images using the open-source text-to-image model ruDALLE.
+- For a computational creativity assignment, I **generated fake Pokémon images using the open-source text-to-image model** ruDALLE.
 I fine-tuned the model on images of a specific Pokémon type and also used the pretrained weights to generate outlines of Pokémon sketches.
-The generation of the names was also automated; the creative system took a few input words, made some permutations, and selected the best permutation, evaluated using a linear classifier trained on Pokémon names.
+- The **generation of the names** was also automated; the creative system took a few input words, made some **permutations**, and selected the best permutation, **evaluated using a linear classifier trained on Pokémon names**.
 The linear classifier then ranked the generated names and selected the most plausible option.

 <p align="center">
 	<img src="assets/image-20221226162855553.png" alt="image" style="zoom:30%;" />